 Description of the Webinar

-This webinar took place on Friday, Feb 26th from 12PM - 1PM CST (Mexico City/Chicago).
+This webinar took place on Friday, June 10th from 9AM - 10AM EST (New York).

-For those who missed the live version of this webinar, you are invited to watch the recording below:
+Those who missed it live are invited to view the webinar webcast below:

 About the Facilitator